 - How to block higher levels of sound through a wall, or walls for a recording studio?

 - My wall has a chimney breast do I need to soundproof the chimney or just the alcoves?

 - I have read about flanking noise how do I stop it?

 The thin direct to wall panel solutions are great for blocking this type of sound through a party wall.

 The Noisestop Acoustic Panel, Noisestop2 and the Noisestop2+ boards can all be used as stand alone products without the need for additional materials.
 These panels will help to reduce most types of domestic noise such as TV, conversation and other general household noise complaints.

-Using these panels as a thin option to soundproof your walls will give good levels of soundproofing whist only loosing up to a maximum of 50mm of space loss to the room.
+Using these panels as a thin option to soundproof your walls will give good levels of soundproofing.
+Only loosing up to a maximum of 50mm of space loss to the room.

 In most cases the best levels of soundproofing are achieved when you are able to build a false wall.
 These are often independent structures that combine different materials that will block and absorb sound as it transfers between rooms.